nviebig/Bayesian-SpatioTemporal-Modeling/README.md

 ---

 ## Disclaimer:
 This project was conducted as part of the Bayesian Statistical Methods and Data Analysis HS2024 course at ETH Zurich.
-The analysis is based on the paper [paper](https://www.nature.com/articles/s41598-024-70082-6) by Jonatha Sousa Pimentel, Rodrigo S. Bulhões, and Paulo Canas Rodrigues.
+The analysis is based on the [paper](https://www.nature.com/articles/s41598-024-70082-6) Bayesian spatio-temporal modeling of the Brazilian fire spots between 2011 and 2022 by Jonatha Sousa Pimentel, Rodrigo S. Bulhões, and Paulo Canas Rodrigues.
 Their research forms the foundation for the spatio-temporal modeling framework applied here.

 ## Overview